Narwhals have a horn or tusk that protrudes from their front. In this article, we look at why narwhals have a horn and

 The outer cementum layer of the narwhal’s tusk is porous.
 Its inner dentin layer has microscopic tubes found in the middle section.
 The pulp is in the center and has nerve endings connected to the animal’s brain.
 Because of this structure, the tusk is very sensitive to temperature and chemical differences in the environment.

 Unlike human teeth, the narwhal’s tusk is built from the inside out.
 It is soft on the outside and gradually gets hard and dense on the inside.
 This makes them the opposite of our teeth.
 On the surface of the tusk are millions of holes.

 We also have these holes in our teeth, which make them sensitive to cold food or drinks.
 However, our teeth are covered with hard enamel.
-The tusk of a narwhal is sensitive, and scientists believe this would be similar to having your nerves exposed.
+The tusk of a narwhal is sharp, and scientists believe this would be similar to having your nerves exposed.
 Since narwhals live in the Arctic, these nerves are constantly exposed to these icy waters.